Edward Stewart Kennedy

-Edward Stewart Kennedy (3 January 1912 in Mexico City – 4 May 2009 in Doylestown, Pennsylvania) was a historian of science specializing in medieval Islamic astronomical tables written in Persian and Arabic.
+Edward Stewart Kennedy (3 January 1912 – 4 May 2009) was a historian of science specializing in medieval Islamic astronomical tables written in Persian and Arabic.

 Edward S. Kennedy studied electrical engineering at Lafayette College, graduating in 1932.
 He then traveled to Iran to teach at Alborz College, at that time directed by the American Presbyterian Mission.
 In the Persian language environment, Kennedy made a study of Persian and became fluent in the language.
-After four years he returned to Pennsylvania and took up study of series of exponential form related to Lambert series while at Lehigh University.
+After four years, he returned to Pennsylvania and took up study of series of exponential form related to Lambert series while at Lehigh University.
 He graduated Ph.D. in 1939.